apparena/docs/docs/api/070-templates.rst

     **Required data**

     name
-        Name of the company
+        (string) Name of the template
-    templateId
+    projectId
-        The template ID this app is connected to lang
+        (integer) The project this template is connected to
-        A language code_.
-Syntax: de_DE for Germany, de_AT for Austrian german

     **Optional data**

-    companyId
+    parentId
+        (integer) The ID of the parent template version
+        (float) The version of the specified project the template should point to, if not specified the most recent version is used companyId
-        ID of the owning company, if not specified, app will be owned by the company used for authorization expiryDate
+        (integer) ID of the owning company, if not specified, app will be owned by the company used for authorization lang
-        Integer
-            Sets the number of days the app is valid, 0 sets the app valid for 50 years.
-        String
-            Sets a date for app expiration, needs to be in the format 'Y-m-d H:i:s' with Y=year, m=month, d=day, H=hour, i=minute, s=second
-    activated
+        (string) The default language of the template, if left out, the default language of the project is used instead.
+        Syntax: de_DE for Germany, de_AT for Austrian german, en_US for american english ...
+    public
-        Sets the activation status of the app
+        (bool) Sets the public status of the template

 .. _code: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2